Thrombophilia is a disorder in the clotting of blood or coagulation that can cause thrombosis: blood clots that form and block blood vessels.

 Hereditary thrombophilias occur due to mutations in the genes of coagulation factors or to the lack of physiological anticoagulants that regulate thrombin formation.

 In the following section we will name the most common genetic alterations that cause this type of thrombophilia:

 - G1691A mutation in the factor V Leiden gene

 - C677T homozygous mutation in the gene for the enzyme methylenetrahydrofolator reductase (MTHFR)

 Acquired thrombophilias are associated with the presence of antibodies that are directed against a component of the body itself (autoantibodies).
 Therefore, they are considered to be autoimmune diseases.

 In fact, the APS is responsible for approximately 15% of recurrent abortions.
-The most important antiphospholipid antibodies responsible for thrombosis in the placenta are the lupus anticoagulant, anti-cardiolipin antibodies and beta2-glycoprotein1.
+The most important antiphospholipid antibodies responsible for thrombosis in the placenta are lupus anticoagulant, anti-cardiolipin antibodies, and beta2-glycoprotein1.